 As you can imagine, Amsterdam is home to many party hostels and boutique hotels where everything goes.
 Amsterdam is also home to luxury and business hotels meant for those who want to have a more relaxing cultural experience in the A‘dam.

-During my most recent stay this past July, I had the pleasure of being hosted at the 20th floor of the Mövenpick Hotel Amsterdam.
-The views that you could get of the Old Town and the canals were beyond spectacular, specially during the night.
+During my most recent stay this past July, I had the pleasure of being hosted on the 20th floor of the Mövenpick Hotel Amsterdam.
+The views that you could get from the Old Town and the canals were beyond spectacular, especially during the night.